QuiteAFancyEmerald/Holy-Unblocker/README.md

 ## How to Setup

+#### It is highly recommended you switch branches via your IDE to a production released branch.
+Often the master branch contains unstable or WIP changes.

+#### Example: v6.x_production instead of master

+### Terminal

 Either use the button above to deploy to the deployment options above or type the commands below on a dedicated server:

 ```bash